Sweden men's national football team

 The Sweden men's national football team (Sveriges herrlandslag i fotboll) represents Sweden in men's international football and it is controlled by the Swedish Football Association, the governing body of football in Sweden.
 Sweden's home ground is Nationalarenan in Solna.
 From 1945 to the late 1950s, they were considered one of the greatest teams in Europe.

-Sweden has made twelve appearances at the World Cup with their first coming in 1934.
+Sweden has made thirteen appearances at the World Cup with their first coming in 1934.
 They have also made seven appearances at the European Championship.
 Sweden finished second at the 1958 FIFA World Cup, which they hosted, and third in both 1950 and 1994.
 Sweden's other accomplishments also include a gold medal at the 1948 Summer Olympics, and bronze medals in 1924 and 1952.
 They also reached the semi-finals at UEFA Euro 1992, while hosting the tournament.
+Sweden's most prominent result in recent history was at the 2018 FIFA World Cup, where they reached the quarter-finals.

 History

 Sweden has traditionally been a strong team in international football, with 12 World Cup appearances and 3 medals in the Olympics.
 Sweden national team finished second in the 1958 World Cup, when it was the host team, being beaten by Brazil 5–2 in the final.
 Sweden has also finished third twice, in 1950 and 1994.
 In 1938, they finished fourth.